andr3i-f/cs2_skins_crawler/README.md

 - Utilize docker
 - Incorporate a default marketplace to compare discounts to (i.e. buff163)
 - Incorporate more marketplaces
-- Ability to interact with a Discord bot to create a private channel which will update with skins the user wants
+- Ability to interact with a Discord bot to create a private channel which will only update with wanted skins

 # How to run the program
 1. Copy the repo